Kootenay Lake Backcountry is Waiting for You

 Nelson's Groomed Trails

 The Nelson Sno-Goers Snowmobile Club maintains several trails in the Nelson area.
-Trails cover the Six Mile, Crusader, Springer, Lemon Creek, Give Out Creek and Redfish Creek drainages and include maintained safety cabins at Crusader Creek, Meadow Mountain and Snowater.
+Trails cover the Six Mile, Crusader, Springer, Lemon Creek, Give Out Creek and Redfish Creek drainages and include maintained safety cabins at Crusader Creek, Meadow Mountain and Snowwater.
 All cabins include wood heat and first aid kits and offer shelter as well as a warm place to simply stop for lunch while you are out enjoying the backcountry.

 Enjoy Your Sledding Adventure in Our Backcountry Playground